 - Strategic planning and consultation – for schools, colleges, and departments that are seeking direction on their unique DEIA plans and initiatives, the ODI provides guidance and planning that aligns with the university’s five-year strategic DEIA plan.
 Consultation is provided to campus members to address DEIA opportunities and issues.

-- Educational Training – to build awareness and advocacy around the complexities of DEIA, the ODI offers customized educational training for faculty, staff, and students.
+- Learning and development – to build awareness and advocacy around the complexities of DEIA, the ODI offers customized educational training for faculty, staff, and students.

-- Accessibility services – the ODI administers reasonable accommodations for applicable staff and faculty members.
+- Disability access – the ODI administers reasonable accommodations for applicable staff and faculty members.
 Departments, schools, and colleges seeking guidance on accessibility issues can consult with the office.

 - Programming and special initiatives – the ODI develops special programming and initiatives to advance discourse on national DEIA issues and to provide additional support to affected campus members.